What Is The Correct Order Of Steps For Cleaning And Sanitizing ? ( 5 Easy Ways To Use It Perfectly)

 2. Rinse It Wholeheartedly:

-Now that you have placed each part separately and got the running water on, the process that follows next is a mere child’s play.
+Now that you have placed each part separately and got the running water on, the process that follows next is mere child’s play.
 To get the process running at a smoother rate, use the running water force to rinse off those stubborn oils and unnecessary leftovers.
 Be cautious enough to dump the useless left lovers from the sink into the wastebasket; it might clog the sink’s water passage.
 Once it’s done, move on to the next procedure.
 Use your hands to get the cleaning procedure done.

 steps in sanitizing equipment